Home Medical Waste

 - Unused pharmaceuticals found in the trash may be stolen for unregulated use.

 - Antibiotics kill beneficial microbes in septic and wastewater treatment systems.
 Other medications, even at very low concentrations, may have serious detrimental effects on fish, other aquatic life, and drinking water.

 - For pills: crush and pour powder in trash.

 - For liquids: pour into a container of inedible material like cat litter, coffee grounds or dirt.

 - Hide containers in the trash.
-Only recycle if empty rigid plastic container.
+Do not recycle container.

-- The Police Department has a kiosk for unwanted medications, open 24 hours a day 7 days a week, no question asked, and Braintree Health Department accepts medications, sharps at the Town's Hazardous Waste Drop-offs.
+- The Police Department has a kiosk for unwanted medications, open 24 hours a day 7 days a week, no question asked.

 Medical Sharps Reminders